MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/lync-server-2013-check-voice-normalization-rules.md

 <div>

-## <a name="running-the-test"></a><span data-ttu-id="2e215-118">Durchführen des Tests</span><span class="sxs-lookup"><span data-stu-id="2e215-118">Running the test</span></span>
+## <a name="running-the-test"></a><span data-ttu-id="a6d88-118">Durchführen des Tests</span><span class="sxs-lookup"><span data-stu-id="a6d88-118">Running the test</span></span>

-<span data-ttu-id="2e215-119">Zum Ausführen des Test-CsVoiceNormalizationRule-Cmdlets müssen Sie zunächst das Cmdlet Get-CsVoiceNormalizationRule verwenden, um eine Instanz der getesteten Regel abzurufen, und diese Instanz dann an Test-CsVoiceNormalizationRule weiterleiten.</span><span class="sxs-lookup"><span data-stu-id="2e215-119">To run the Test-CsVoiceNormalizationRule cmdlet, you must first use the Get-CsVoiceNormalizationRule cmdlet to retrieve an instance of the rule being tested, and then pipe that instance to Test-CsVoiceNormalizationRule.</span></span> <span data-ttu-id="2e215-120">Syntax ähnlich wie dies funktioniert nicht:</span><span class="sxs-lookup"><span data-stu-id="2e215-120">Syntax similar to this won't work:</span></span>
+<span data-ttu-id="a6d88-119">Zum Ausführen des Test-CsVoiceNormalizationRule-Cmdlets müssen Sie zunächst das Get-CsVoiceNormalizationRule-Cmdlet verwenden, um eine Instanz der getesteten Regel abzurufen, und diese Instanz dann an Test-CsVoiceNormalizationRule weiterleiten.</span><span class="sxs-lookup"><span data-stu-id="a6d88-119">To run the Test-CsVoiceNormalizationRule cmdlet, you must first use the Get-CsVoiceNormalizationRule cmdlet to retrieve an instance of the rule being tested, and then pipe that instance to Test-CsVoiceNormalizationRule.</span></span> <span data-ttu-id="a6d88-120">Syntax ähnlich wie dies funktioniert nicht:</span><span class="sxs-lookup"><span data-stu-id="a6d88-120">Syntax similar to this won't work:</span></span>

-<span data-ttu-id="2e215-121">Test-CsVoiceNormalizationRule-"DialedNumber" "12065551219" – normalizationrule "" Global/Präfix all "</span><span class="sxs-lookup"><span data-stu-id="2e215-121">Test-CsVoiceNormalizationRule -DialedNumber "12065551219" –NormalizationRule "global/Prefix All"</span></span>
+<span data-ttu-id="a6d88-121">Test-CsVoiceNormalizationRule-"DialedNumber" "12065551219" – normalizationrule "" Global/Prefix all "</span><span class="sxs-lookup"><span data-stu-id="a6d88-121">Test-CsVoiceNormalizationRule -DialedNumber "12065551219" –NormalizationRule "global/Prefix All"</span></span>

-<span data-ttu-id="2e215-122">Verwenden Sie stattdessen eine Syntax wie die folgende, die sowohl die Get-CsVoiceNormalizationRule-als auch die Test-CsVoiceNormalizationRule-Cmdlets kombiniert:</span><span class="sxs-lookup"><span data-stu-id="2e215-122">Instead, use syntax such as the following, which combines both the Get-CsVoiceNormalizationRule and the Test-CsVoiceNormalizationRule cmdlets:</span></span>
+<span data-ttu-id="a6d88-122">Verwenden Sie stattdessen eine Syntax wie die folgende, die sowohl die Get-CsVoiceNormalizationRule-als auch die Test-CsVoiceNormalizationRule-Cmdlets kombiniert:</span><span class="sxs-lookup"><span data-stu-id="a6d88-122">Instead, use syntax such as the following, which combines both the Get-CsVoiceNormalizationRule and the Test-CsVoiceNormalizationRule cmdlets:</span></span>

-<span data-ttu-id="2e215-123">Get-CsVoiceNormalizationRule-Identity "Global/Präfix all" | Test-CsVoiceNormalizationRule-"DialedNumber" "12065551219"</span><span class="sxs-lookup"><span data-stu-id="2e215-123">Get-CsVoiceNormalizationRule -Identity "global/Prefix All" | Test-CsVoiceNormalizationRule -DialedNumber "12065551219"</span></span>
+<span data-ttu-id="a6d88-123">Get-CsVoiceNormalizationRule-Identity "Global/Prefix all" | Test-CsVoiceNormalizationRule-"DialedNumber" "12065551219"</span><span class="sxs-lookup"><span data-stu-id="a6d88-123">Get-CsVoiceNormalizationRule -Identity "global/Prefix All" | Test-CsVoiceNormalizationRule -DialedNumber "12065551219"</span></span>

 <div>

 > [!NOTE]
-> <span data-ttu-id="2e215-124">.</span><span class="sxs-lookup"><span data-stu-id="2e215-124">.</span></span> <span data-ttu-id="2e215-125">Sie können auch diesen Ansatz verwenden, um eine Instanz einer Regel abzurufen und diese Regel dann anhand einer bestimmten Telefonnummer zu testen:</span><span class="sxs-lookup"><span data-stu-id="2e215-125">Or, you can also use this approach to retrieve an instance of a rule and then test that rule against a specified phone number:</span></span>
+> <span data-ttu-id="a6d88-124">.</span><span class="sxs-lookup"><span data-stu-id="a6d88-124">.</span></span> <span data-ttu-id="a6d88-125">Sie können auch diesen Ansatz verwenden, um eine Instanz einer Regel abzurufen und diese Regel dann anhand einer bestimmten Telefonnummer zu testen:</span><span class="sxs-lookup"><span data-stu-id="a6d88-125">Or, you can also use this approach to retrieve an instance of a rule and then test that rule against a specified phone number:</span></span>